 The power supply cord with this air conditioner contains a current detection device designed to reduce the risk of fire.

-- Please refer to the section 'Operation of Current Device' for details. - In the event that the power supply cord is damaged and cannot be repaired, it must be replaced with a cord from the Product Manufacturer.
+Please refer to the section Operation of Current Device for details.
+In the event that the power supply cord is damaged, it cannot be repaired, it must be replaced with a cord from the Product Manufacturer.